CrystalFerrai/Ue4Export/readme.md

 MyGame/Content/BP/SomeSystem/SomeBP
 ```

+By default, the program tries to determine the best export format for each asset.
+You can specify specific export formats to override this behavior by placing a header above a group of asset paths.

+* `[Auto]` Attempts to determine the best format to use for each asset.
+Falls back on `[Raw]` if unable to find a format.
+* `[Raw]` Exports assets in their native format.
+* `[Text]` Attempts to export assets as plain text.
+* `[Texture]` Attempts to extract texture data from assets and exports that data as images.

-By default, assets are exported as text.
-You can choose to export assets in their native format instead by placing a `[Raw]` header above a list of assets.
-You can switch back to text using a `[Text]` header.
-Using `[Texture]` will export all texture from an asset.
-You can also combine multiple export types by comma separating them, such as `[Raw,Texture]`.
+You can also combine multiple export types by comma separating them, such as `[Raw,Texture]`. `[Auto]` cannot be combined with other formats.

 Lines that start with `#` are comments which are ignored by the program.